 - Contains contact information to assist emergency personnel or medical professionals to contact your loved ones.

-- Contains HIPPA release for ease of administration regarding your medical records.
+- Contains HIPAA release for ease of administration regarding your medical records.

 - Provides direction to assure loved ones of their decisions regarding your health care in a difficult time.